LeonardoPerozo12/real-time-dashboard/README.md

 Disconnect & Reconnect

 Users can safely disconnect and reconnect from the live data stream without breaking the dashboard:

+The app currently throttles the API calls, because the api is free and has a limited amount of calls
 ---

 ## Features